thelink2012/dotfiles/README.md

  - **xss-lock-git**<sup>AUR</sup> spawns `~/bin/lock` over time.
 See its dependencies for more.
  - **xbindkeys** setups many key bindings.
  - **redshift-minimal**<sup>AUR</sup> adjusts the color temperature of the screen according to time and location.

-## vimrc

-Notice _vimplug_ is included in this repo.
-So, all one needs is `:PlugInstall` on the next vim startup.

 ## xbindkeysrc